Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section IV)

 Generally the "character" and "source" of income are not changed by shifting income items through one or more additional entities (domestic or foreign).

 - If a foreign trust is not treated as a grantor trust, distribution of its income is taxable to U.S. beneficiaries when made.
 Distributions of trust corpus are not taxable.
-IRC § 652 (simple trusts) and IRC § 662 (complex trusts) specify that distributions have the same character in the hands of the beneficiaries that the income had in the hands of the trustee.
+IRC § 652 (simple trusts) and IRC § 662 (complex trusts) specify distributions have the same character in the hands of the beneficiaries that the income had in the hands of the trustee.

 - A capital gain from a U.S. partnership remains a capital gain in the hands of the partners to that U.S. partnership, and to any persons receiving the income in additional tiers below the initial recipient.